Kuadrant/policy-machinery/README.md

 }
 ```

-❸ Build a topology of targetable network resources
+③ Build a topology of targetable network resources:

 ```go
 import (